 242. Open-pit mining in the Malmberget mine area first began in about 1890.
 Even later, when the depth required for mining forced a change from open-pit mining to underground mining (by about 1930 all mines were underground), the bottoms of the mines were still above the general level of the surrounding terrain.
-The adits could therefore be driven from the side of the mountain to the bottoms of the underground mines, which in turn were connected to the bottoms of the mines.
+The adits could therefore be driven from the side of the mountain to the bottoms of the underground mines, which in turn were connected to the bottoms of the open pits, thereby permitting natural ventilation of the mines.
 By 1955, the bottom levels of the mines reached below the level of the country surrounding the mountain, and the efficiency of natural ventilation declined as progressively lower levels were developed.